recfro/recfro.github.io/_posts/pages/2020-02-01-opportunities.md

     url2: "https://raylc.org/teaching/"
     ref2: "courses taught by studio for narrative spaces"

-  - title: "About CITYU School of Creative Media."
+  - title: "International Students and CITYU School of Creative Media."
-    intro: "CITYU SCM is one of the leading program in creative technology and interactive media in Asia and beyond.
-It is the first interdisciplinary program of its kind in Hong Kong.
+    intro: "International students and RAs are encouraged to apply.
+The official language of communication and writing is English, although graduate students and RAs can speak both English and Chinese proficiently.
+There is a thriving community of non-Chinese individuals both in the lab and in Hong Kong at large.
+In particular, the lab leader is Chinese American who grew up speaking both Chinese and English, reflecting the diversity of the lab and the university.
+CITYU SCM is one of the leading program in creative technology and interactive media in Asia and beyond.
 Our faculty includes world-leaders in <a href='https://www.scm.cityu.edu.hk/people/fu-hongbo'><u>computer graphics</u></a>, <a href='https://www.scm.cityu.edu.hk/people/zheng-bo'><u>environmental art</u></a>, <a href='https://www.scm.cityu.edu.hk/people/yuk-hui'><u>philosophy</u></a>, <a href='https://www.scm.cityu.edu.hk/people/wei-shiyu-louisa'><u>documentary filmmaking</u></a>, and more.
 Located centrally in Kowloon Tong, City University of Hong Kong is a <a href='https://www.qschina.cn/en/university-rankings/asian-university-rankings/2022'><u>highly ranked institution</u></a> lying at the junction of East and West, fostering a unique fusion of cultures due to its international programs as well as the unique history of Hong Kong."
     image: "/assets/images/pages/opps_cityuscm.jpg"
     url: "https://www.scm.cityu.edu.hk/"
     ref: "cityu hk school of creative media"